Transition to Adulthood

 The transition from school process should begin around age 14 and become more focused as pupils approach leaving school.
 Transition from school to community life planning involves looking at vocational day programmes / opportunities, further education, employment, living options, mobility and transport, peer relationships, recreation activities, wider community supports and pupil self-esteem.

-Transition services are delivered by a range of government and community based organisations; many are funded by MSD and are free, dependent on ORS funding.
+These transition services are delivered by a range of government and community based organisations; many are funded by MSD and are free, dependent on ORS funding.
 Some of the main providers of transition services are: CCS, IHC, Hohepa, Spectrum Care, Geneva Elevator and regional providers, such as Emerge Trust.
 A transition coordinator is appointed and the transition service, the Needs Assessment and Service Coordination organisation (NASC) and programme providers work together to ensure all the necessary supports are available.
 For students who do not have ORS funding, transition services are limited, usually with a waiting list, and often not free.
 CCS Disability Action provide some transition services for non-ORS funded pupils, but families may need to use other funding sources to access vocational programmes.

 …to adult life